Genomic Selection as a Risk Management Tool for U.S. Dairies

 Objective 2: Identify return on investment for the cost of genomic selection on a per heifer, per dairy and across dairies basis.

 Objective 3: Determine the reduction in financial risk (variability in profits) on a per dairy and across dairies basis that results from an increased accuracy of prediction of replacement heifer performance through genomic selection.
-Objectives 1 and 2 keep milk price constant to isolate the effects of genomic and traditional selection.
+Objectives 1 and 2 kept milk price constant to isolate the effects of genomic and traditional selection.
 The primary factor affecting dairy financial risk is variation in milk price.
-Equation 3 evaluates the effect of selection profit when milk prices vary.
-The range of milk prices producers have received over the past five years ranges from $13.00 to $20.70.
+Equation 2 evaluates the effect of selection profit when milk prices vary.
+The range of milk prices producers have received over the past five years ranges from $13.00 to $21.
 Profits for each selection group will be calculated iteratively for the range of milk prices received over the past five years.

 Objective 4: Develop a model to project the one and ten-year difference in dairy farm profitability and nutrient (manure) load contributed to the environment between traditional versus genomic selection to determine the added sustainability of using genomic selection.

 Predicted dairy farm profitability.
 A model will be developed to predict the ten-year difference in dairy farm profitability and nutrient (manure) load contributed to the environment between traditional versus genomic selection to determine the added sustainability of using genomic selection.
 This model will be based on data collected on the first lactation.
 The hypothesis is that production efficiency gains from Genomic Selection heifers will result in less animals needed to meet a constant level of production, therefore, resulting in significantly less manure, thus improving economic sustainability while increasing profitability.
-This hypothesis is based on studies conducted and USDA statistics over the past 10 years that has shown that genomic selection has improved milk production with fewer cows8.
+This hypothesis is based on studies conducted and USDA statistics over the past 10 years that has shown that genomic selection has improved milk production with fewer cows8

 The model will simulate milk production gain for each selection method and the projected milk production gains of the offspring over the ten-year period.
 Total milk production for each dairy will be held constant and herd inventory number will be adjusted to maintain this level of production.
 The net present value for genomic and traditional selection profits will be calculated to account for the time value of money.
 Total manure and nutrients produced over the 10-year period will be estimated using USDA NRCS manure characteristics21,22.
-For example, the average US Holstein cow produces 25,946 pounds of milk per lactation so 100 cows would produce 2.5 million pounds of milk in one lactation23.
+For example, the average US Holstein cow produces 28,050 pounds of milk per lactation so 100 cows would produce 2.8 million pounds of milk in one lactation23.
 This analysis will identify how many heifers will be required to meet the average milk yield for 100 US Holstein cows in the Genomic Selection and Traditional Selection groups and how that number would impact the environment through the amount of nutrients (manure) in pounds that would be produced17,21,22,24.

 Research results and discussion: